-The governing body of Michigan State University is the State Board of Agriculture, which meets regularly each month.
-Items requiring Board action are due in the President's office by noon on Thursday of the week preceding the Board meeting, and must be in the Dean's offices by Wednesday afternoon of that week.
-Blanks for use in recommending terminations, appointments and leaves may be obtained in the President's or Deans' offices.
+The Board meets regularly each month.
+Items requiring Board action are due in the President's office by noon on Thursday of the week preceding the Board meeting, and must be in the respective Deans' offices by Wednesday afternoon of that week.
+Blanks for use in recommending terminations, appointments, and leaves may be obtained in the President's or Deans' offices.

-It is the policy of the State Board of Agriculture for all University employees to take up official business scheduled to come before the Board with the President, through their respective Deans, before consulting members of the Board, its committees, or the Board itself.
+It is the policy of the Board for all University employees to take up official business scheduled to come before the Board with the President, through their respective Deans.